-At Minsteracres there are currently Passionists priests from the UK, Republic of Ireland and India.
+At Minsteracres there are currently Passionists priests from the Republic of Ireland and Zambia.

 In the grounds of Minsteracres there is the Monastery of Our Lady of Holy Hope.
 The nuns who run this belong to a branch of the Passionist family which goes back to the 18th century.
 The founder of the Passionists, St. Paul of the Cross, felt that a contemplative community of women would enhance the apostolic and pastoral ministry of the Passionists.
 The first community was established